Identifiers/spec/README.md

 #### Primitive Identifiers

 The primitive identifiers should map to any existing platform types.
 Most platforms have `string`, `boolean`, and the other primitive types natively implemented.
 If one is not available, the implementer is encouraged to build the type support into the library rather than requiring the consumer to explicitly utilize a third-party library.
-For instance, JS does not support a full 64-bit long value, so the JS implementation provides a long-like object with `low` and `high` ints to support the long number space.
+For instance, JS does not support a full 64-bit long value, so the JS implementation utilizes the a popular Long library to support the long number space.

 #### Type Codes